IBM/starter-kit-operator/README.md

 ## Pre-requisites

-* Red Hat OpenShift Cluster
+* Red Hat OpenShift Cluster.
+Non-OpenShift Kubernetes clusters are not supported.
 * It is recommended to install the [IBM Cloud Operator](https://operatorhub.io/operator/ibmcloud-operator) before installing this operator.
 You will need it to provision the `Service` and `Binding` CRDs that some of the examples reference.

 ## Installation